Church Cheers

 Finding a church where Faith can relax and not be so tense has been a bit challenging, especially for me who really likes those very charismatic church services.
 Rob on the other hand can pretty much go to any church and be okay with it, as long as he is free to take part in communion and gets something out of the message.

 At some churches we would try to sit in various spots - like the back row, sitting way back in the corner, sitting outside in the lobby area or sitting in the coffee shop.
-While sitting in these certain areas may have helped alleviate some of Faith's startling, it felt to us that we weren't really a part of the service or the fellowship.
+While sitting in these certain areas may have helped alleviate some of Faith's startles, it felt to us that we weren't really a part of the service or the fellowship.

-Another thing we discoverd is that some friends of ours from the CP support group go there as well.
+Another thing we discovered is that some friends of ours from the CP support group go there as well.
 Faith really gets a kick out of their 21-year-old son, who is in a wheelchair too.

 The pastor read the first promise of forgiveness: I promise I will think good thoughts about you and do good for you.